 How to Cash Checks With Mismatched Amounts

-Despite the UCC, cashing a check with mismatched totals is unusual and still can be tricky.
-If you've written the check yourself, consider voiding and rewriting so that both totals agree.
-Otherwise, take the check to a teller, point the difference and have a copy of the UCC with you.
-Check-reading software detects the discrepancy in checks deposited electronically and may kick the check out as being unusable to prevent fraudulent altering.
-If you must deposit a mismatched check electronically, consider waiting a few days before using the funds to be sure they have been credited to your account.
+Despite the UCC, cashing a check with mismatched totals can be tricky.
+If you've written the check yourself, consider cancelling it and rewriting a new check so that both totals are similar.
+Otherwise, take the check to a teller, point out the difference and show them a UCC copy.

 Check-reading software will spot the difference in checks deposited electronically and may kick the check out as being unusable to prevent fraud.
 As a payee, after depositing a mismatched check electronically, wait a few days before using the funds to be sure they are sent to your bank account.